hanishkvc/prgs-docs-spreadsheetkvc/README.md

 NOTE: Ensure that fieldsep, textquote and alt2inbtwquote are unique compared to one another.

+##### xtra operations

+* xrefresh

+	Force clear the calculated results cache, so that all cells get recalculated, as they become visible either directly and or indirectly through some other visible cell.

 ##### Other operations

 * e file (in future)